Supply Chain Dashboard: 5 Examples + Template

 2. It Should Integrate With What You Already Use

-If it doesn’t plug into your PoS system, ERP, or Google Sheets, it’s just more manual work.
+If it does not plug into your PoS system, ERP, or Google Sheets, it creates more manual work.

 A good dashboard should: